 Working with the sound department

-Once the final edit of the film is locked, the director moves to sound design.
-Sound design is created and mixed with the director sitting in on the sessions and providing feedback.
+Once the final edit of the film is locked, the project moves to sound design.
+Sound design is created and mixed with the film director sitting in on the sessions and providing feedback.

 how a director finishes a production